 - Similarly-priced models may offer more features

-If you have money to spare or want to stream original music on your channel, a microphone like the Beyerdynamic FOX might work out great for you.
+Looking for a good mic for gaming?
+A microphone like the Beyerdynamic FOX might work out great for you.
 This offering from the pro audio giant fits the streaming ecosystem quite well thanks to its USB interface, making it a straightforward affair to set up.

 It boasts 96 KHz/24-bit recording, which most consider as overkill especially when used on platforms that use some kind of audio and video compression technology like Facebook and Twitch.
 But does that mean you shouldn’t consider the Beyerdynamic FOX?
 You’d be hard-pressed to find a USB microphone that offers the same level of audio fidelity and quality.
 Do note that this unit only comes in a cardioid polar pattern, which may or may not fit your needs.